The World Health Organisation estimates around 10 million people across the world acquired tuberculosis (TB) in 2017.

 Michael Dalrymple, Executive Director, Diagnostics & Science Foresight at LifeArc said: “The aim was to progress the assay from research use to a stage where more patients can benefit from its application.
 Millions of people contract TB every year.
 With an appropriate diagnostic, patient treatment and recovery should be much improved.”

 LifeArc scientists at our Centre for Diagnostics Development evaluated, standardised, and improved the diagnostic from St. Andrews to make it fit for purpose as a tool in its intended use setting.
 A key part of the collaboration was to verify results generated using the assay against those from conventional testing methodologies.

-The project is due to deliver the TB-MBLA in 2020.
-It will be a research-only tool initially, with the goal of collecting clinical evidence of its suitability to monitor treatment in limited resource settings.
+The diagnostic will be a research-only tool initially, with the goal of collecting clinical evidence of its suitability to monitor treatment in limited resource settings.

 - Optimisation of reagents and extraction protocol

 - Prototype & design transfer documentation in collaboration with contract manufacturer

 - Process validation, shelf-life studies, transport studies, RUO launch